OCC Honors Attorney Program

 The OCC’s Honors Attorney Program is a developmental program of one year followed by full-time employment for recent law school graduates, law school graduates completing a course of study within the last two years, and individuals who are completing judicial clerkship programs.
 The one-year program provides attorneys with substantive legal assignments, exposing them to the breadth and depth of the diverse practice areas within the OCC’s Law Department.
 We seek Honors Attorney candidates with varied backgrounds and experiences who will add to the breadth of perspectives in the Law Department and the OCC.

-Honors Attorneys report to the Assistant Chief Counsel, who manages the program from the Chief Counsel’s front office and individually supports and coordinates with each Honors Attorney on their development throughout the one-year program.
-Honors Attorneys rotate among different practice areas and offices in the OCC’s Law Department, which include district offices in Chicago, Dallas, Denver, and New York City.
-(Travel expenses associated with any district office rotation are paid by the OCC in accordance with the Federal Travel Regulation.)
+Honors Attorneys are located in Washington and report to the Assistant Chief Counsel, who manages the program from the Chief Counsel’s front office and individually supports and coordinates with each Honors Attorney on their development throughout the one-year program.
+Honors Attorneys rotate among different practice areas and offices in the OCC’s Law Department, which include offices in Chicago, Dallas, Denver, and New York City.
+(Travel expenses associated with any rotation from Washington to another office are paid by the OCC in accordance with the Federal Travel Regulation.)
 Managers in the Honors Attorneys’ assigned practice areas oversee the Honors Attorneys’ work in coordination with the Assistant Chief Counsel.
 All Honors Attorneys are assigned mentors in each practice area.

 Honors Attorneys learn about the diverse practice areas in the Law Department and gain a broader perspective of how such practices areas work together in serving the OCC’s mission.
 Throughout the program, Honors Attorneys also develop professional and mentoring relationships by engaging with fellow attorneys and other colleagues.
 Assignments vary with the practice area and may include: